Graph-theoretic insights on the constructability of complex entangled states: Edge pruning

 A graph is matching covered if every edge of it is part of at least one perfect matching.
 If an edge $e$ is not part of any perfect matching $M$, then we call the edge $e$ to be redundant.
-By removing all redundant edges from the given graph $G$, we get its unique maximum matching covered sub-graph. \begin{observation} Edge minimum valid experiment graphs are matching covered. \end{observation} \begin{proof} Suppose that there is an edge minimum valid experiment graph $G$ which is not matching covered.
+By removing all redundant edges from the given graph $G$, we get its unique maximum matching covered sub-graph.
+For instance, the graph in \Cref{fig:mcg} is the matching covered graph of \Cref{fig:pruning_first}. \begin{observation} Edge minimum GHZ experiment graphs are matching covered. \end{observation} \begin{proof} Suppose that there is an edge minimum GHZ experiment graph $G$ which is not matching covered.
 Consider its matching covered subgraph $H$.
 By definition, every perfect matching of $G$ is contained in $H$.
-Therefore, the weight of a vertex colouring in $H$ and $G$ are equal; hence, $H$ is also a valid experiment graph and $\mu(G)=\mu(H)$.
-Since $G$ is not matching covered, we know that $|E(H)|<|E(G)|$.
-This contradicts the edge minimality of $G$. \end{proof}
+Therefore, for any vertex colouring $vc$, the set of perfect matchings inducing it in $G$ and $H$ is the same, and therefore, the weight of the vertex colouring $vc$ in $H$ and $G$ are equal; hence, $H$ is also a GHZ experiment graph and $\mu(G)=\mu(H)$.
+Since $G$ is not matching covered, we know that $H$ is a proper subgraph of $G$ and hence $|E(H)|<|E(G)|$.
+This contradicts the edge minimality of $G$. \end{proof} While being matching covered is a necessary condition for a GHZ experiment graph, it is not a sufficient condition.
+For instance, \Cref{fig:main_example} is a GHZ experiment graph which is matching covered, but it is not edge minimum as we have discussed earlier.

-\begin{observation} In a valid experiment graph $G$, for any vertex $v\in V(G)$ and colour $i \in [\mu(G)]$, there exists a monochromatic edge $e$ incident on $v$ such that $c(e)=i$. \end{observation} \begin{proof} By definition, the weight of the monochromatic vertex colouring with colour $i$ is non-zero.
+\begin{observation} In an edge minimum GHZ experiment graph $G$, for any vertex $v\in V(G)$ and colour $i \in [\mu(G)]$, there exists at least one monochromatic edge, say $e$ incident on $v$ such that $c(e)=i$. \end{observation} \begin{proof} By definition, the weight of the monochromatic vertex colouring with colour $i$ is non-zero.
 Therefore, there must be a monochromatic perfect matching $P$ in which all edges are of colour $i$.
-By the definition of perfect matching, an edge $e \in P$ exists, which is incident on $v$.
-Therefore, $e$ must be of colour $i$. \end{proof}
+By the definition of perfect matching, for each vertex $v$, an edge $e \in P$ exists, which is incident on $v$.
+This $e$ must be of colour $i$ as $e \in P$. \end{proof}

-{\definition{If an edge $e=\{u,v\}$ is monochromatic and $d(u,c(e))=d(v,c(e))=1$, then $e$ is said to be colour isolated.}}
+{\definition{If an edge $e=\{u,v\}$ is monochromatic and $deg(u,c(e))=deg(v,c(e))=1$, then $e$ is said to be colour isolated.}}

+In other words, if $e=\{u,v\}$ is colour isolated, it must be monochromatic, say of colour $i$, and there can not be any $u$-half edges other than $e_u$ and any other $v$-half edges other than $e_v$ which are of colour $i$.
+For instance, in \Cref{fig:main_example}, the edges $\{1,6\}, \{1,2\}$ and $\{2,3\}$ are colour isolated.